JeremyGruszka/ECE382_Lab3/README.md

 ![alt text](https://raw.githubusercontent.com/JeremyGruszka/ECE382_Lab3/master/recFunc3.jpg "required functionality")

 It worked!
 That is a beautiful 8 by 8 pixel block!
 Required functionality accomplished!
+Shortly after snapping this picture, I was called by Derek Zoolander and asked if I would like to join him and his model friends as a thumb model.
+Great success!

 ####Conclusions/Results